Harding-Jones Paper Company

 The Harding-Jones Paper Company is a former paper mill in Excello, Ohio.
-It is listed on the National Register of Historic Places as the Harding-Jones Paper Company Historic District.
 A significant, early example of Ohio industry, the mill was mostly owned by the Harding and Jones families for most of its operation.
-The mill, adjacent to the first lock completed on the Miami-Erie Canal, also includes two residences, a carriage house and a canal lock.
-1
+The mill, adjacent to the first lock completed on the Miami-Erie Canal, also includes two residences, a carriage house, and a canal lock.

 A.E.
-Harding, founder of the Harding Paper Company, was born in England in 1829 to a family of paper makers.
-1 He gained journeyman status before relocating to the United States in 1850.
-Harding worked for three years in paper mills in Massachusetts before migrating to Middletown to serve as foreman for its first paper mill.
+Harding was born to a family of papermakers in England in 1829.
+1 He gained journeyman status before relocating to the United States in 1850, working for paper mills in Massachusetts for three years before moving to Middletown to serve as a foreman for its first mill.

-In 1865, Harding and his associates founded the Harding, Erwin & Company and constructed a paper mill just south of Middletown.
-1 Built near the first lock constructed on the adjoining Miami-Erie Canal, it was the first mill west of the Allegheny Mountains that manufactured fine writing paper.
-Raw materials and finished product came via the canal.
-The mill had a capacity of 2,500 pounds of paper daily.
+In 1865, A.E.
+Harding and his associates founded the Harding, Erwin & Company and constructed a paper mill for fine writing paper south of Middletown.
+1 The mill was located near the first lock of the adjoining Miami-Erie Canal.
+A company-owned town, Excello, was established in 1870.
+It was named after a brand of paper the company produced.

-The Excello operation was reorganized into the Harding-Jones Paper Company and became known for its custom watermarked fine writing paper.
-1 By the 1970’s, the mill had a capacity of 44,000 pounds of paper per day.
+Jones acquired the two mills in 1925 but disposed of the Franklin operation shortly after.
+1 The Excello operation was reorganized as the Harding-Jones Paper Company and became known for its custom watermarked fine writing paper.